tlepple/data_origination_workshop/README.md

   *  Redpanda is packaged as a single binary: it doesn't rely on any external systems.

   *  It's compatible with the Kafka API, so it works with the full ecosystem of tools and integrations built on Kafka.
 Redpanda can be deployed on bare metal, containers, or virtual machines in a data center or in the cloud.
 Redpanda Console also makes it easy to set up, manage, and monitor your clusters.
-Additionally, Tiered Storage lets you offload log segments to cloud storage in near real time, providing infinite data retention and topic recovery.
+Additionally, Tiered Storage lets you offload log segments to cloud storage in near real-time, providing infinite data retention and topic recovery.

   *  Redpanda uses the Raft consensus algorithm throughout the platform to coordinate writing data to log files and replicating that data across multiple servers.